rancher/tf-rancher-up/modules/downstream/imported/README.md

 # Imported Cluster Module

-This module creates an imported cluster in Rancher using the v2 provisioning engine.
-It provides the registration command and manifest URL to be applied on the existing downstream cluster.
+This module creates an imported cluster in Rancher.
+It provides the registration command to be applied on the existing downstream cluster.

 ## Usage